Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Theorising Artificial Intelligence Explainability and Society

 \section{Theorising Artificial Intelligence Explainability and Society}

-Explainability has become one of the most important aspects of automated decision-making (ADM) tools given their proliferation across different spheres of our everyday life, especially in high-stakes domains such as medicine, policing and justice~\cite{rudin2019stop}.
-Until recently, akin to the ``inmates running the asylum''~\cite{miller2017explainable}, many experts developing interpretable artificial intelligence (AI) systems relied predominantly on their personal intuition of what constitutes a ``good explanation'', paying little attention to findings from philosophy, cognitive science or social psychology~\cite{miller2019explanation}.
-Work on explainable AI (XAI) has since attempted to incorporate insights on explanations and cognition to inform research into, and design of, data-driven algorithmic programmes and the interfaces that communicate their operation.
-These efforts aim to make the ``black box'' of AI explainable, in turn engendering trust in automated decisions and making them accountable where transparent actions are socially expected.
+Explainability has become one of the most important aspects of automated decision-making tools given their proliferation across different spheres of everyday life, especially in high stakes domains such as medicine, policing and justice~\cite{rudin2019stop}.
+Until recently, akin to the ``inmates running the asylum''~\cite{miller2017explainable}, many experts developing XAI systems relied predominantly on their personal intuition of what constitutes a ``good explanation'', paying little attention to findings from philosophy, social psychology or cognitive sciences~\cite{miller2019explanation}.
+Work on explainable AI has since striven to incorporate relevant insights on explanations and cognition to inform research into, and design of, data-driven algorithmic programmes and the interfaces that communicate their operation.
+These efforts aim to make the black box of AI explainable, in turn engendering trust in automated decisions and making them accountable where transparent actions are socially expected.

+While some insights from social sciences have since been widely adopted into technical designs by the XAI community, others remain largely neglected.
+The most prominent finding -- people's preference for contrastive explanations~\cite{miller2019explanation} -- has led the researchers to embrace \emph{counterfactuals}, which are statements of the form ``had a certain aspect of a situation changed like so, the outcome would have differed in this particular way''.
+Their flexibility, general comprehensibility and potential for compliance with legal frameworks~\cite{wachter2017counterfactual} as well as availability of generation procedures accounting for various human-centred properties~\cite{poyiadzi2020face,karimi2021algorithmic,romashov2022baycon} have further added to their appeal.